-As an example, “SEO tutorial” as a keyword may be very competitive but “SEO Tutorial 2019” may reduce the competition to an extent.
+For example, “SEO tutorial” as a keyword may be very competitive, but “SEO Tutorial 2019” may reduce the competition.
 Now “Best SEO Tutorial 2019″ reduces the competition considerably.

 A title modifier can be an adjective, a power phrase, or a transition word.

 Modifiers transform keyphrase into a long-tail version.

 The H1 tag ideally should be the same as the page title tag.
 Like WordPress, CMS does this automatically for posts but using Yoast SEO, and one can change the page title and Post title as H1.